 She holds an LLM in Corporate Commercial Law and is currently undertaking an LLM in Banking and Finance Law.
 She also holds a Postgraduate Diploma in Law, Bachelor of Arts (BA) in Economics and Business Law, and is a Barrister of England and Wales, Barrister and Solicitor of the Supreme Court of Ghana.
 She is a member of Lincoln’s Inn and the Ghana Bar Association.

-Mr. Victor Onoja was appointed Ag.
-Chief Executive Officer on 16 March 2018.
+Mr. Victor Onoja was appointed Chief Executive Officer in March 2020 after acting in this role for 2 years.
 Victor joined CENIT Energy in 2012 as Technical Director, having previously managed the construction of the CENIT Plant.

 Victor is an engineer with experience in power plant construction and management.
 He has worked in various operational, commercial and management roles with Shandong Electric Power Construction Corporation (SEPCO III), GTG Energy and Mechano SPM.